-The bachelor of arts degree in liberal arts provides a solid foundation for developing knowledge and practical skills, preparing students to succeed in their lives, communities and careers.
-Liberal arts graduates are especially well-prepared for teacher credentialing programs and for the challenges faced by educators.
-Not only teachers benefit from the broad, multidisciplinary approach that a degree in liberal education provides; the degree is useful in a variety of professional settings.
+The bachelor of arts in liberal arts provides a solid foundation of knowledge and practical skills, preparing you to succeed in your life, community and career.
+As a liberal arts graduate, you will be especially well-prepared for teacher credentialing programs and for the challenges faced by educators.
+FPU's experienced faculty create a stimulating interdisciplinary learning environment to explore a broad range of topics which is useful in a variety of professional settings.

 - 18 month program